Pender Island: History

 In 1903, residents of Pender Island petitioned the government to dredge the isthmus between North and South Pender Islands.

 Culture and Recreation

 Pender Island is a popular destination for fishing, boating, scuba diving, and other forms of outdoor recreation.

 The Pender Islands Handbook is a 400-page traveler's reference published by Richard Fox.
 It includes information on hiking, biking, boating, the history of the islands, and includes a navigational map.
 The most recent version is the 10th Anniversary Edition, published in 2016.

 The Pender Post is the island's locally owned independent newspaper, which has been operating since 1971.
 The owner of another local news provider, Island Tides, went on sabbatical in the summer of 2017 and has not resumed publishing.

-A view from the peak of Mount Norman (on South Pender Island) – the highest peak on either of the Pender Islands.